EMC Corp. has long been heralded as the biggest third-party storage vendor in the world. It just got bigger.

 Legato's products include NetWorker, DiskXtender, AlphaStor, ApplicationXtender, EmailXtender AppPanel, Co-StandbyServer AAdvanced, AAM and RepliStor.
 NetWorker will become EMC's primary backup and recovery offering.

 EMC will support Legato's products and existing customers.
-It plans to maintain the Legato brand as a separate entity and integrate functionality from its own software
+It plans to maintain the Legato brand as a separate entity and integrate functionality from its own software line.
+EMC will eventually be dropping its Enterprise Data Manager (EDM) product in favor of Legato's data management offerings, the company said.

 John MacArthur, vice president of storage research for International Data Corp., Framingham, Mass., said the acquisition of Legato gives EMC a more significant presence in the backup market and reassures those that are using Legato NetWorker.